-In the renovation, the interior of this freestanding house has undergone a rigorous transformation, with the entire ground floor opened up and reorganized.
+Overlooking the water, the thatched-roof house is built in a modern cottage style.
+In the renovation, the interior has undergone a rigorous transformation, with the entire ground floor opened up and reorganized.
 The concrete structure of the house made it possible to create an almost fully open floor plan.

 Enlarging the living space by including the former garage and loft above made the ground floor not only more spacious but also taller.
 A new rooflight at a height of over four metres draws exceptional levels of daylight inside.